Bray's Cave: Marinid shepherds

+Madinat al-Fath, or the City of Victory, was built by the Almohads in the 12th century and is the predecessor of modern-day Gibraltar.
+It was a key stronghold for the Marinid Protectorate in the Iberian Peninsula, and this can be seen in the remaining structures, such as the Moorish Castle and Tower of Homage, as well as archaeological discoveries at the Gibraltar.

 The remains at Bray's Cave are characteristic of sporadic pastoral occupations, which during the Middle Ages continued to develop in many caves.
 A ceramic record was discovered consisting of cooking pots and bowls, along with large amounts of goat bones, many of them young, and hearth remains.

 Bronze Age burials

 Given the lack of data available in southern Iberia in relation to the Bronze Age, the discoveries unearthed at Bray's Cave are of great importance.
 Previous findings, conducted by George Palao at Judge's Cave, Pete's Paradise Cave and Devil's Fall Cave, excavations carried out by non-specialists, suggested that some of the caves of Gibraltar had had a funerary use.

 A large circular-shaped rimstone with an approximate diameter of 1.5 m is located towards the bottom of the cave; a significant accumulation of angular interlocked limestone clasts were documented here, constituting the closure of a burial of great archaeological interest where several secondary burials had been carried out adapting the rimstone as if it were a cist or niche.

 The burials are scattered throughout the cave, demonstrating burial areas and areas resulting from the removal of these to be reused.

 Along with the palaeontological remains, a ceramic record emerged consisting of common finds from this chrono-cultural period such as bowls with in-turned, straight or parabolic rims, large globular vessels and some pots.
 The goat and malacological remains that were documented are a reflection of the sources of nourishment of these communities.

 The burials unearthed at Bray's Cave have added to the number of known burial sites of this period in southern Iberia, such as the Necrópolis de los Algarbes in Tarifa, La Loma del Puerco in Chiclana, El Estanquillo in San Fernando and El Cerro del Berrueco in Medina-Sidonia.

 The Y-chromosomal haplogroup R1b-P312 and mitochondrial haplogroup T2e1 were identified in the sample I10941/120 (1900-1400 BC, Gibraltar_EBA) of the Bray Cave.